Winnti – BioGenix Solutions

 Technical:

-• Which single control failure had the highest leverage point – the certificate validation exception, the decommissioning backlog, or the Conditional Access policy gap?
+• Which single control failure had the highest leverage point – the decommissioning backlog, the Conditional Access policy gap, or the DLP blind spot?

 • What would memory forensics as a standard decommission step have changed?